 - Assessing the impact of reform on the qualification market and learner accessibility - from Bethany Hughes, Senior Manager - VTQ Strategic Relationships, Ofqual

-- The future for Applied General Qualifications - from Jill Duffy, Chief Executive, OCR
+- The future for Applied General Qualifications - from Jill Duffy, CEO, OCR

 - The outlook for the qualification system going forward - from Rob Nitsch, Chief Operating Officer, Institute for Apprenticeships and Technical Education

 Our forums are known for attracting strong interest from policymakers and stakeholders.
-Places have been reserved by parliamentary pass-holders from the House of Commons Library and officials from the Department for Education; the Department for International Trade; the Department for the Economy, NI; the Department of Education, NI; the DWP; the Government Legal Department; the Intellectual Property Office; the Valuation Office Agency; the Welsh European Funding Office; and the Welsh Government.
-Also due to attend are representatives from Absolute Return for Kids; Education & Skills Funding Agency; Gatsby Charitable Foundation; Hodder Education; Kantar; Kirklees College, Huddersfield; Leyton Sixth Form College, London; Lifetime Training; Long Road Sixth Form College, Cambridge; National Theatre; NCG; NFER; North Kent College; North Tyneside Council; OCR; Ofqual; Portsmouth City Council; Royal College of Veterinary Surgeons; Sheffield Hallam University; Skills and Education Group Awards; Staffordshire University; The Council for Licensed Conveyancers; Twyford C of E High School; University of the West of England; Weston College, Somerset; and Wiltshire College & University Centre.
+Places have been reserved by officials from the Department for Education; the Department for International Trade; the Department for the Economy, NI; the Department of Education, NI; the DWP; the Government Legal Department; House of Commons Library; the Intellectual Property Office; the Valuation Office Agency; the Welsh European Funding Office; and the Welsh Government.
+Also due to attend are representatives from AAT; Absolute Return for Kids; Bishop Challoner Catholic College, Birmingham; City & Guilds; City of Bradford MDC; Education & Skills Funding Agency; Food and Drink Education and Training Co; Gatsby Charitable Foundation; Hodder Education; Institute of Physics; Kantar; Kirklees College, Huddersfield; Leyton Sixth Form College, London; Lifetime Training; Long Road Sixth Form College, Cambridge; National Theatre; NCG; NFER; North Kent College; North Tyneside Council; OCR; Portsmouth City Council; Royal College of Veterinary Surgeons; RSL Awards; Sheffield Hallam University; Skills and Education Group Awards; Staffordshire University; STEM Learning; The Careers and Enterprise Company; The Council for Licensed Conveyancers; The Open University; The Prospect Trust; Twyford C of E High School; University for the Creative Arts; University of Sheffield; University of the West of England; Weston College, Somerset; and Wiltshire College & University Centre.

 This is a full-scale conference taking place online***